 - sensitivity to light

 Recurring shingles has the same symptoms, and often the outbreak occurs in the same place.
-In about of cases, the shingles outbreak was in a different place.
+In about

 The amount of time between the first case of shingles and a recurrence has not been well-researched.
 In the study from 2011, the recurrence occurred from 96 days to 10 years after the initial shingles outbreak, but this study covered only a 12-year period.